 - All the dipoles are aligned parallel to each other due to the magnetic interaction between the dipoles. - They have permanent dipole moment.
-They are strongly attracted by the magnetic field. - They exhibit magnetisation even in the absence of magnetic field. - They exhibit hysteresis (lagging of magnetization with the applied magnetic field). - On heating, they lose their magnetisation slowly. - The dipole alignment is as shown in figure by $\chi = \frac{C}{T - \theta}$ for $(T > \theta$, paramagnetic; $T < \theta$, ferromagnetic).
+They are strongly attracted by the magnetic field. - They exhibit magnetisation even in the absence of magnetic field. - They exhibit hysteresis (lagging of magnetization with the applied magnetic field). - On heating, they lose their magnetisation slowly. - The dipole alignment is as shown in figure - The magnetic susceptibility is very high and it depends on temperature which is given by $\chi = \frac{C}{T - \theta}$ for $(T > \theta$, paramagnetic; $T < \theta$, ferromagnetic).
 Here C is Curie's constant.